postfixadmin/postfixadmin/DOCUMENTS/Postfix-Dovecot-Postgresql-Example.md

 password = whatever
 hosts = localhost
 dbname = postfix
-query = SELECT username FROM mailbox WHERE username='%s' AND active = true
+query = SELECT username FROM mailbox WHERE username='%s' AND active = true AND sendonly = false
 ```